 On Carnival, you have a lot of classic-style shows and game shows.
 For instance, a recent cruise included live Family Feud with passengers as contestants.
 There’s the “Love & Marriage” game show (a take on The Newlywed Game), and large scale production shows with lots of singing and dancing.

-We’ve loved MSC programming, but it certainly has a different feel to us.
+We’ve loved MSC programming, but it certainly has a different feel.
 At least on the ships we’ve been on, the shows have a more “acrobatic” feel that focus less on Broadway-style performances and more on amazing performers similar to Cirque du Soleil.
 We also have to especially mention a Michael Jackson tribute show that featured the songs of the King of Pop and an impersonator that was a dead ringer for the late singer.

 Ocean Cay (MSC’s Private Island)

 Both cruise lines offer private destinations.
-Carnival in particular has quite a few, including private areas in The Bahamas, Dominican Republic, and Roatan.
+Carnival in particular has quite a few, including private spots in The Bahamas, Dominican Republic, and Roatan.
 To be sure, any visit to these spots will be a good time as they are tailor-made for cruise passengers.

 We do have to give special mention, however, to MSC’s Ocean Cay.
 The cruise line spent hundreds of millions developing this island in The Bahamas.
 It’s an enormous spot with tons of space for everyone, beautiful beaches, and gorgeous water.
 While many cruise line islands are essentially theme parks, Ocean Cay is a much more relaxing and subdued.
 If you’re wanting a chilled-out beach day, this is it.